jameshallam93/goustitoServer/README.md

 ## Overview:

-This is a backend server designed to handle logins/signups and recipe saving from Goustito.
+This is a backend server designed to handle logins/signups, sending requests to the recipe API, and recipe saving.

-I intend to use Bcrypt for password hashing.
+Password hashing is done using bcrypt

-I will use three routers:
+I will use three express routers:

 * User router for signups
 * Login router for logging in
 * Recipe router for recipe saving.

-Users will need to have a "Saved Posts" field as well as username and password hash.